Emediong-Jonah03/My-portfolio/README.md

-I created a portfolio website not my reall one actually
+This was my first ever portfolio website not cute but I was proud of it